jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-and if you need logic in completion for instance if you have command git and want to complete git clone and git checkout you can use this:
+If you need logic in the completion process: say for instance you have the command `git` and want to complete it into `git clone` and `git checkout`, you can use this:

 ```javascript
 $('#terminal').terminal(function(command) {